mygirl8893/raiblocks.wik/Distribution,-Mining-and-Units.md

 Unfortunately mining as a reward mechanism only rewards one aspect of keeping a cryptocurrency healthy, transaction processing.
 In fact miners don't need to be invested at all in the currency they're mining which gives skewed incentives.
 The beneficiaries of mining unfortunately also tend to be slanted toward enthusiasts or those with capital investment in mining hardware.
 The reward value for mining is not fixed with its cost, in the long term the value generated from mining might not be enough to cover the expense of using a proof of work scheme.

-Raiblocks are not generated via mining.
+Nano/Raiblocks are not generated via mining.